Connect with others who understand.

 What Aspects of PNH Increase Risk of a Shorter Lifespan?

-Manage Your Risk With Targeted Treatment
+Manage Your Risk With Treatment

-Eculizumab was a major step in treating PNH, but it still has its limits.
-If you take eculizumab, you’ll have to have infusions every two weeks for the rest of your life.
+Eculizumab has been a major step in treating PNH, but it still has its limits.
+If you take eculizumab, you’ll need infusions every two weeks for the rest of your life.
 That can be an inconvenience and quite expensive for many people.
-Eculizumab is also not perfect — you may still experience hemolysis — known as breakthrough hemolysis — even if you take this medication regularly.

 New Complement Inhibitors

 These new medications all add up to a longer life expectancy for those who treat their PNH with complement inhibitors.
-A 2021 study cited in the journal Blood looked at thousands of people with PNH.
+A 2021 study published in the journal Blood looked at thousands of people with PNH.
 They found that people who took complement inhibitors had an 82 percent chance of surviving for 20 years.
 In contrast, people who were never treated had a 69 percent chance of surviving for the same period.

 Other Treatments